Aging and Age-Related disease

 Unstudied Biology of Aging

-In recent work, we identified genes that are strongly associated with biological aging but have not yet been characterized for their role in aging (see Richardson et al., eLife, 2023).
-One of these genes encodes a factor necessary for transcribing long genes, which is highly relevant to our research on the imbalance associated with length in the transcriptome.
+In recent work, we identified genes that are strongly associated with biological aging but have not yet been characterized for their role in aging (see Richardson et al., eLife, 2024).
+One of these genes encodes a factor necessary for transcribing long genes, which is highly relevant to our research on Gene Length-dependent Transcription Decline.
 What secrets might the other genes hold?
 Further exploration awaits.

 Pneumonia

 Pneumonia ranks as one of the leading causes of death, with the elderly being disproportionately affected.
-In collaboration with the Successful Clinical Response In Pneumonia Therapy (SCRIPT) Systems Biology Center, headed by Prof. Richard Wunderink, we've pinpointed conditions that appear conducive to recovery.
+As part of the Successful Clinical Response In Pneumonia Therapy (SCRIPT) Systems Biology Center, we've pinpointed conditions that appear conducive to recovery.
 We recently contributed to a publication focusing on host states (Gao et al., Journal of Clinical Investigation, 2023).
+Thomas presently chairs the Clinical Modeling Working group of NIAID systems biology centers and with them organized a codeathon.